-Average CPU time taken by MDQL to obtain the Pareto Front presented in Figure 8 was around 20 seconds.
+Average CPU time taken by MDQL to obtain the Pareto front presented in Fig. 8 was around 20 seconds.

-4.3 Water distribution system of Cuernavaca
+4.3.
+Water distribution system of Cuernavaca

-The Cuernavaca city water distribution system, in México, operates as illustrated in Figure 10.
-There are three different types of sources of freshwater in the city, according to the National Water Commission (NWC): 42 water springs supplying 1,409 l/s, 328 deep wells with a contribution of 1,503.58 l/s, and water wheels contributing with 751.50 $l/s^1$ .
+The Cuernavaca city water distribution system, in México, operates as illustrated in Fig. 10.
+There are three different types of sources of freshwater in the city, according to the National Water Commission (NWC): 42 water springs supplying 1409 l/seconds, 328 deep wells with a contribution of 1503.58 l/seconds, and water wheels contributing with 751.50 l/seconds.

 Water users are classified into five categories according to the water works user census.
-A brief description of the kind of exploitation given to water by each category is given below, accompanied with their freshwater demand taken from [21].
+A brief description of the kind of exploitation given to water by each category is given below, accompanied with their freshwater demand taken from [20].
 In order to be consistent with the nomenclature previously used, every category is considered as an unitary operation.